Antideuteron/DirectX_GameEngine/README.md

 | `BoundingSphere`      | ~329    | **0.09ms** | 98 of 122    |
 | `BoundingOrientedBox` | ~282    | **0.77ms** | 56 of 122    |

-The above Tests were made during the same running instance and from identical position and orientation.
+The above tests were made during the same running instance and from identical position and orientation.
 Even the `BoundingSphere` has the best resolution time its culling is rough at best.
 The `BoundingBox` has comparable performance to the `BoundingSphere` but culls much more precise.
 By no suprise was the culling precision